 The American Chestnut, known for its decay resistance, beauty and excellent millwork qualities, once reigned over 200 million acres of eastern woodlands until succumbing to a chestnut blight introduced in 1904.
-The species was once one of the most important and dominant species in the eastern United States and many of the early American barns, cabins and buildings were made of chestnut and still stand today.Averaging five feet in diameter and up to 100 feet tall, the American Chestnut supplied wood for virtually everything - fine furniture, shingles, railroad ties, even pulp and plywood.
+The tree was once one of the most important and dominant species in the eastern United States.
+Many of the early American barns, cabins and buildings were made of chestnut and still stand today.Averaging five feet in diameter and up to 100 feet tall, the American Chestnut supplied wood for virtually everything - fine furniture, shingles, railroad ties, even pulp and plywood.

 With much support and hard work, it’s only a matter of time before the Chestnut will once again grace our landscape.
 For more information, visit